adambard/learnxinyminutes-docs/bash.html.markdown

 # Reading a value from input:
 echo "What's your name?"
-read NAME # Note that we didn't need to declare a new variable echo Hello, $NAME!
+read Name # Note that we didn't need to declare a new variable echo Hello, $Name!

 # We have the usual if structure:
 # use 'man test' for more info about conditionals
-if [ $NAME -ne $USER ]
+if [ $Name -ne $USER ]
 then
     echo "Your name isn't your username" else